jenmyers/jenmyers.net/_posts/daily/2019-01-30-books-i-read-in-january.md

 ---
 title:        Books I Read in January
 date:         2019-01-30
 author:       Jen Myers
 category:     daily
 layout:       post-daily
-bgimage:    daily/books-jan-2019.jpg
+image:        daily/books-jan-2019.jpg
+image-alt:    Stack of books with spines displaying the titles listed in the text
-summary:    Thoughts and opinions on my latest reads.
+description:  Thoughts and opinions on my latest reads.
 ---

 Every week in my [newsletter](https://tinyletter.com/jenmyers/) I include a list of books I’m reading.
 I used to include longform recommendations, but that got tedious, plus often I read books I don’t particularly want to recommend.
 I cast a wide net, and sometimes what I read is mostly worthwhile as part of a large, diverse whole rather than outstanding individual items.
 However, I missed having a place to say things about single books.
 So here we are.